A Markovian and Roe-algebraic approach to asymptotic expansion in measure: Introduction

 \end{alphthm}

-As a corollary, we immediately obtain a characterisation of Markov expansion in terms of the spectrum of $\Delta\in\B(L^2(X,\tilde\nu))$.
+As a consequence, we obtain a characterisation for Markov expansion in terms of the spectrum of $\Delta\in\B(L^2(X,\tilde\nu))$.
 Furthermore, it is relatively easy to show that, when the Radon--Nikodym derivatives are bounded, Markov expansion is equivalent to the original notion of expansion in measure (this is analogous to the equivalence between edge\=/expansion and vertex\=/expansion for graphs of uniformly bounded degrees).
 This leads us to the following: